Vitamin B12 total synthesis: The target molecule

-Vitamin B_{12}, C_{63}H_{88}CoN_{14}O_{14}P, is the most complex of all known vitamins.
-Its chemical structure had been determined by x-ray crystal structure analysis in 1956 by the research group of Dorothy Hodgkin (Oxford University) in collaboration with Kenneth N. Trueblood at UCLA and John G. White at Princeton University.
+The biomolecule vitamin B_{12} (molecular formula C_{63}H_{88}CoN_{14}O_{14}P), is the most complex of all known vitamins.
+Its chemical structure was previously elucidated by X-ray crystallography in 1956 by the research group of Dorothy Hodgkin (Oxford), in collaboration with Kenneth N. Trueblood (UCLA) and John G. White (Princeton).

-Core of the molecule is the corrin structure, a nitrogenous tetradentate ligand system.
-This is biogenetically related to porphyrins and chlorophylls, yet differs from them in important respects: the carbon skeleton lacks one of the four meso carbons between the five-membered rings, two rings (A and D, fig. 1) being directly connected by a carbon-carbon single bond.
-The corrin chromophore system is thus non-cyclic and expands over three meso positions only, incorporating three vinylogous amidine units.
-Lined up at the periphery of the macrocyclic ring are eight methyl groups and four propionic and three acetic acid side chains.
-Nine carbon atoms on the corrin periphery are chirogenic centers.
-The tetradentate, monobasic corrin ligand is equatorially coordinated with a trivalent cobalt ion which bears two additional axial ligands.
+At the core of this molecule is the corrin structure, a nitrogenous tetradentate ligand system.
+The corrin system is biogenetically related to porphyrins and chlorophylls, yet differs from them structurally.
+Its carbon skeleton lacks a meso carbon atom “bridge” otherwise linking the five-membered pyrrole-like rings; two of these rings (A and D, Figure 1) are directly fused by a C–C single bond.
+Lined up along the periphery of the B_{12} corrin ring are eight methyl groups, three propanamide, and three acetamide side chains.
+The periphery also contains nine stereocenters.
+The monobasic corrin ligand is equatorially coordinated with a trivalent Co^{3+} cobalt ion, which bears two additional axial ligands.
+Several natural variants of the B_{12} structure exist that differ in the identity of these axial ligands.